Glen Mills station: History

 The site was a stop on the West Chester and Philadelphia Railroad beginning in 1858.
 The original station was located across the track where the Glen Mills Store now stands.
 In 1880, the railroad became the Pennsylvania Railroad's West Chester Branch.
 The current station was built in 1882, and is believed to have been designed by Frank Furness.
 It later became a part of SEPTA's West Chester line.
 SEPTA discontinued regular passenger service in September 1986, due to deteriorating track conditions and Chester County's desire to expand facilities at the nearby Exton station on the Paoli/Thorndale Line.

 In 1997, the station was reopened by the West Chester Railroad, a privately owned and operated heritage railway running between Glen Mills and West Chester on weekends.
 However, due to what their website calls "hazardous and limited parking", the West Chester Railroad does not pick up passengers at Glen Mills.
-Instead, it serves as a 20-minute layover spot, where passengers can explore the station and picnic grove, and use washrooms.
+Instead, it serves as a 20-minute layover spot, where passengers can explore the station and picnic grove, and use bathrooms.